tpayne/devops-coord-framework/README.md

 This will build the packages only.

+The Jenkins DSL HPI plugin will automatically be built via the `mvn package` command.
+The HPI file is situated in the `devops-framework-plugin/target` directory and is loaded into Jenkins using the advanced plugin manager option in the Jenkins management console.
+This is the same as any standard file-based Jenkins plugin.

 Service Classes
 ===============
 The following are the main service classes and the methods that they have.